johanjuulj/phonesurveytool/README.md

 Note: the chatbot functionality and corresponding folders/documents should be moved to another branch and should be ignorred for now.
-This includes data.pickle checkpoint model.tflearn++ and everything in the chatbot & model folders.
+This includes data.pickle checkpoint model.tflearn+ and everything in the chatbot & model folders.